Building a human-like observer using deep learning in an extended Wigner's friend experiment: Training and pre-training of QP-CNN

 where \(n\) is the number of instances, and \(p^{m}\) and \(p^{n}\) represent the actual measured value and the QP-CNN's predicted value, respectively.
 The training process aims to minimize the loss function by adjusting the model's parameters.
 When the training is complete, the MSE of QP-CNN is 0.025\%.

 A detailed explanation of the data generation procedure is provided in Appendix A and B.1.
 For training the QP-CNN, by simulating the correlated measurements, we randomly generate \(n=200,000\) instances as the training set, \(n=8,000\) instances as the validation set, and 80,000 tuples \((a, x, y)\) as the output set.
 The AI then cycles repeatedly between the training and output phases.
 During the training phase, we define the training of 2,000 instances in the training set as one epoch.
-After completing an epoch, the AI switches to the output phase to infer \(p^n(b|axy)\) and compute \(p^f(b|axy)\) in the output set for the MP, ASE, and PDM metrics.
+After completing an epoch, the AI switches to the output phase to infer \(p^n(b|axy)\) and compute \(p^f(b|axy)\) in the output set for the \textit{morphing polygons}, \textit{averaged Shannon entropy}, and \textit{probability density maps} metrics.
 The AI then returns to the training phase to continue its learning process.
 The pre-training process is simpler; we simulate \textit{uncorrelated} measurements to generate training and validation sets similar to the training datasets, but omit the output phase during pre-training.

 The hyperparameters in QP-CNN play a crucial role in minimizing the MSE loss from epoch to epoch.
 We use the Adam optimizer with an initial learning rate of \(10^{-4}\).
 The learning rate is adjusted by the optimizer's scheduler, reducing it to \(0.3\) times its original value when the MSE does not decrease for \(2\) epochs.
 This adjustment helps to lower the loss and prevent instability in the parameters of each neuron.
 The minimum learning rate is set to \(10^{-12}\).
 Additionally, the QP-CNN's parameters can be saved in a Python dictionary.
 We first pre-train the QP-CNN with generated \textit{"uncorrelated"} data, and then train the model with \textit{"correlated"} data.
 Eventually, the loss function converges by the 100th epoch in QP-CNN.